Main Working Groups / Committees

-The role of Working Groups (WGs) is to support Consortium-wide and prioritized Consortium projects in DEFINE-T2D by providing expert input and resources.
-WGs are led by Co-Conveners who guide processes and decision-making, interact with Project Leads, and engage in bidirectional interactions with the Biostatistics Research Center (BRC) for project coordination.
+The role of Working Groups (WGs) and Committees are to support Consortium-wide and prioritized Consortium projects in DEFINE-T2D by providing expert input and resources.
+WGs and Committees are led by Co-Conveners who guide processes and decision-making, interact with Project Leads, and engage in bidirectional interactions with the Biostatistics Research Center (BRC) for project coordination.

 Scope: